infobip/infobip-api-java-demo/README.md

 typing `cmd` in the input text field and pressing `Enter`).
 With the terminal running you can check for the versions of programs installed and configured on your computer.

-To check the version of java that you have execute:
+To check your Java version execute:
 ```
 java -version
 ```